Scarletsang/42-command-line/README.md

 This is a collection of bash scripts that initialize different tools in Docker, and it also comes with some utilies scripts that you can install if you like.

 **This repository is designed to be modular, click inside the toolbox directory, and choose a tool you are interested and just use it.
-Remember the folder utils inside the toolbox is the only dependencies for every tool that sparks your interest.
+Remember the folder utils inside the toolbox is a required dependency for every tool.
+But that's it.
 Each tool has its own README to guide you through any installations.**

 ## You want to install all the tools?